ibhm/ibhm.github.io/photography.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture3 }})

-<p>Most of these shots were taken from an iPhone 6S or the 8+.
+<p style="text-align: center">Most of these shots were taken from an iPhone 6S or the 8+.
 Sorted by absolutely no chronological logic whatsoever!</p>

 <hr>